This post may contain affiliate links, my full disclosure can be read here. As an Amazon Associate I earn from qualifying purchases.

 There are 2 solutions to this problem that we have found helpful.

-The second method is our favourite we simply use a much finer mulch on our garden beds that grow crops with smaller seeds.
+The second method is our favorite we simply use a much finer mulch on our garden beds that grow crops with smaller seeds.

 There is sometimes confusion on how deep the layer of wood chips or other mulch on a Back to Eden garden should be.